Let’s talk beginning of the year first grade writing.

 This is what we came up with:

-1. DRAWING PICTURES USING BASIC SHAPES AND LINES:
+1. TEACH STUDENTS TO DRAW PICTURES USING BASIC SHAPES AND LINES:

 Children have wonderful ideas to share using wonderful and delicious words, but the thought of spelling those words correctly can leave them feeling defeated.
 Spelling is a complex developmental process.
 Focusing on the mechanics of spelling actually hinders students’ developmental growth in writing.
 As you delve deeper into phonics and sight word instruction throughout the year, your students’ spelling will improve.